The Science Teacher—July/August 2022 (Volume 89, Issue 6)

 By considering the UDL principles as we design science instruction, we proactively address how we engage students, how we make content accessible, and how we provide options for them to demonstrate learning.
 The UDL Guidelines (Figure 1) provide a visual representation of the UDL principles divided into guidelines, with specific checkpoints to guide instruction.

-We have identified common barriers faced by science educators: disengagement, relevancy, distraction, presentation, rigorous vocabulary, abstract concepts, complex relationships, labs, mastery, assessment, work quality, organization, and recall (CAST 2018; Marino et al. 2021). (see Online Connections) provides a quick reference guide to the barriers to science instruction, corresponding UDL checkpoint, and strategies.
+We have identified common barriers faced by science educators: disengagement, relevancy, distraction, presentation, rigorous vocabulary, abstract concepts, complex relationships, labs, mastery, assessment, work quality, organization, and recall (CAST 2018; Marino et al. 2021).
+Table 1 (see Online Connections) provides a quick reference guide to the barriers to science instruction, corresponding UDL checkpoint, and strategies.

 In the next section we introduce two high school science teachers, Mr. Lopez and Ms. Chen.
 Across several scenarios they will encounter the barriers and use UDL principles to find solutions.
 The following examples include hypothetical scenarios based on the experiences of the authors.

 Mr. Lopez and Ms. Chen are at the copy machine during their planning period; the following conversation ensues: